 Espresso powder tends to be more expensive than ground beans due to the extra steps required during the manufacturing process.

 Although this is the general rule, there are some fresh beans that are even more expensive than espresso powder.
 A single cup of Kopi Luwak can cost upwards of $80.

 The powder is much more finely ground than ground beans.
 This means the flavors can be extracted more quickly and the powder dissolves more quickly than both grounds and instant coffee.

 When instant espresso is used in baking, this helps the powder mix evenly with the other ingredients.

 If instant coffee is used instead of espresso powder, the bakers may grind the instant coffee with a mortar and pestle to get the fine texture of espresso.

 Espresso Bean Flavor Profile

 Espresso beans are specifically selected to have fewer bitter notes than regular coffee.
-This is because when coffee is put under pressure in the espresso process, any acidity or bitterness in the coffee is amplified.
+This is because when coffee is put under pressure in the espresso process, any acidity or bitterness is amplified.

 The result is a rich, full-bodied coffee that tastes strong, but without the bitter taste of a regular strong black coffee.
 It’s sometimes described as having a concentrated “coffee” flavor.